 Emergency Relief National Coordination Plan

-The Government is working closely with the emergency relief and food relief sectors nationally to ensure organisations can continue to operate and deliver this vital support to the community, particularly at this critical time.
+The Australian Government is working closely with the emergency relief and food relief sectors nationally to ensure support is available to vulnerable individuals and families experiencing financial crisis throughout these unprecedented times.

 Supporting service providers in responding to the coronavirus outbreak

 On 11 April 2020, the Minister for Families and Social Services, Senator the Hon Anne Ruston, announced $100 million of these funds would be immediately distributed to over 300 charities and community organisations.
-This will enable an immediate ramp up in the provision of Emergency Relief right across Australia.
-The remaining $100 million would be allocated over the next six months, through advice from the sector as the coronavirus pandemic evolves.
+This funding injection enabled an immediate ramp up in the provision of Emergency Relief and Food Relief right across Australia.

 Emergency and Food Relief

 The Government is already investing more than $200 million over four and half years to 30 June 2023 for Emergency Relief and Food Relief support.
-This additional funding significantly increases the Government’s investment in these vital services, in recognition that the economic impacts of the coronavirus emergency mean that Australians who have not previously accessed Emergency Relief support may now need to do so.
+Additional funding under the Community Support Package has significantly increased the Government’s investment in these vital services, in recognition of the economic impacts of the coronavirus emergency for individuals and families throughout Australia.

 - Implement and extend home delivery services;